projectacrn/acrn-hypervisor/doc/primer/index.rst

 Virtio-console
 ==============

-The virtio-console device is a simple device for data input and output.
+The Virtio-console device is a simple device for data input and output.
-The virtio device ID of the virtio-console device is 3.
+The Virtio device ID of the Virtio-console device is 3.
 A device could have from one to 16 ports.
 Each port has a pair of input and output virtqueues used to communicate information between the FE and BE drivers.
 Currently the size of each virtqueue is 64, configurable in the source code.

-Similar to virtio-net device, the two virtqueues specific to a port are for transmitting virtqueue and receiving virtqueue.
+Similar to Virtio-net device, the two virtqueues specific to a port are for transmitting virtqueue and receiving virtqueue.
 The FE driver will place empty buffers onto the receiving virtqueue for incoming data, and enqueue outgoing characters onto transmitting virtqueue.